Paediatric investigation plans: questions and answers

 The notification does not exempt an applicant from the obligation to complete the agreed PIP, if this exists.

-Module 1.10 of the regulatory application must include the full PIP or waiver decision (as notified to the original PIP or waiver applicant or PIP or waiver addressee), together with:
+Module 1.10 of the regulatory application must include the full PIP or waiver decision (as notified to the original PIP or waiver addressee), together with:

-- a copy of the Paediatric Committee (PDCO) opinion on the compliance, with the compliance report (only if PIP compliance has already been verified by the PDCO);
+- a copy of the Paediatric Committee (PDCO) opinion on the compliance, with the compliance report (if PIP compliance has already been verified by the PDCO);

 Early involvement of clinical research networks may help to develop a PIP in a number of ways, and should be considered when preparing the application, as recommended in the EU Guideline on the Format and content of PIP and waiver applications.